 Ranger Tip: The best time to visit is from October to June long weekends as the access roads to campgrounds and heritage accommodation is closed in winter.

-Hike and bike in open woodlands* Estimate only, measurements will vary.
+Take a walk on the wild sideClarke Gorge Walking Track*Estimate only, measurements will vary.
 Check the walk grade and conditions before you go.
 You can calculate your own personal energy burn at 8700.com.au